Australia Food & Drinks and Top Culinary Spots to Visit on your Australia Vacation

-Traditionally, the Australian diet leant itself to the country’s British and Irish beginnings, however, by the end of the 20th century, Australian cuisine began to reflect the multiculturalism that accompanied immigrants from all over the world.
-Increasingly Italian, Greek, Chinese, Indian and Vietnamese food is becoming common place in kitchens.
+Traditionally, the Australian diet lent itself to the country’s British and Irish beginnings, however, by the end of the 20th century, Australian cuisine began to reflect the multiculturalism that accompanied immigrants from all over the world.
+Increasingly Italian, Greek, Chinese, Indian and Vietnamese food is becoming commonplace in kitchens.
 Australian chefs are known around the globe for “fusion cuisine” which combines traditional European food with Asian flavours.

-Australians enjoy eating out and as such restaurants, cafes and pubs are common place with at least one or two options even in the smallest of towns.
+Australians enjoy eating out and as such restaurants, cafes and pubs are commonplace with at least one or two options even in the smallest of towns.
 While most restaurants have licenses, there are some that offer “BYO” (bring your own) which allows guests to bring their own wine and in some cases beer.
-Out of all Australian culinary styles, the BBQ is perhaps the nations most favourite.
-Contrary to the popular stereotype of “Throw a shrimp on the barbie”, most Australians rarely do this as shrimp are called prawns in Australia and the population prefer to BBQ steaks, chops, sausages, chicken fillets, fish and kebabs.
+Out of all Australian culinary styles, BBQ is perhaps the nation's favourite.
+Contrary to the popular stereotype of “Throw a shrimp on the barbie”, most Australians rarely do this as shrimp are called prawns in Australia and the population prefers to BBQ steaks, chops, sausages, chicken fillets, fish and kebabs.

 One of the most exciting directions in Australian cuisine has been the recent and increasing use of native foods.
 Used for thousands of years by Australia's indigenous population, native foods often referred to as "bush tucker" include bush tomatoes, seeds, nuts, lemon myrtle and even fungi!

 Kangaroo and emus are also popular as both are low in fat and high in fibre.
 The fusion of more common ingredients with native foods has opened up an entirely new direction for Australian fare.